mfuerstenau/gradle-buildconfig-plugin/README.md

 ## Basics

 By default the plugin does _nothing_.
 Yes, that is right.
-Because of the different combinations of source sets (introduced by `java`-plugin) a project can hold, there would be the potential to mess things up by having a default _build config_ included by simply applying the plugin.
+Because of the different combinations of source sets (introduced by `java`/`groovy`-plugin) a project can hold, there would be the potential to mess things up by having a default _build config_ included by simply applying the plugin.

 `Build configs` are configured using the `buildConfig` closure, containing a `sourceSets` closure and then for every source set an own configuration closure.